andrewvaughan/template-core/.github/CONTRIBUTING.md

 when first working with this community's projects.

 > This guide serves to set clear expectations for everyone involved with the project so that the community can work
-> together in creating a welcoming space for everyone to participate.
-Following these guidelines ensures a positive
+> together in creating a welcoming space for all interested individuals to participate.
+Following these guidelines
-> experience for all Contributors and maintainers.
+> ensures a positive experience for all Contributors and Project Maintainers.

 <!-- prettier-ignore-start -->
 <!-- omit from toc -->